4sizn/Console-Puzzle-Game/README.md

 Open Source version of the Puzzle Game Project. this is the basis for the offline to console.
 This Game name is BomberMan.

 ## Building
-The Puzzle Game build in Visual Studio Compiler. but you will need a basis of DNX dotnet Core in MAC OS, I Can Send to you a MAC Project.
+The Puzzle Game build in Visual Studio Compiler. but you will need a basis of DNX dotnet Core in MAC OS, I Can send you a MAC Project.

 ## How to Play
 You can run this Game in Visual Studio or find /debug/.exe